WillemNieuwenhuis/NRS_Obsidian_demo/NRS/Obsidian materials/Obsidian download and install.md

 Obsidian is available from: https://obsidian.md/download Click the download file to install.

+>[!Info] This Vault
+>The information in this vault is available from github at: https://github.com/WillemNieuwenhuis/NRS_Obsidian_demo

 # Run, first time
 Obsidian stores all notes in a **vault**.
 Running for the first time Obsidian asks for a location of the vault.
 This can be any folder.